Interior estimates for $p$-plurisubharmonic functions: Liouville theorem

 that contains the origin.

 Note that

 hence $\Om_R$ is bounded.

-By definition $v_R<0$ on $\Om_R$ and via the standard maximum principle for Hessian type equations (see \cite{CNS}) comparison with $C|y|^2$ for some $C$ large enough, dependent only on $n$ and $p$, yields and uniform lower bound for $v$ on $\Om_R$.
+By definition $v_R<0$ on $\Om_R$ and via the standard maximum principle for Hessian type equations (see \cite{CNS}) comparison with $C|y|^2$ for some $C$ large enough, dependent only on $n$ and $p$, yields an uniform lower bound for $v$ on $\Om_R$.

 Fix a point $y_0\in \Om_R$ and let $y$ be in $B_1(y_0)$.
 Then, using the upper bound on $u$ we get

 while at the same time

 As a result $v_R$ is uniformly bounded in the ball $B_1(y_0)$ and hence by Theorem \ref{gradbound}